 The second method also contains serious drawbacks.
 For example, in this type of study, the agreement between the average weight of the two parents and the average weight of their offspring is compared.
-Here the difficulty lies in the fact that progeny do not share with their parents only genes that affect the weight of the individual directly, but also genes that affect the weight only indirectly through affecting the influence of other genes.
-The genetic background, on which the individual genes act in related individuals, is similar and thus the measured heritability values must be overestimated.
-Geneticists are aware of this problem and try to resolve the entire problem by not comparing traits in parents and their children, but in half-siblings, i.e. in individuals that have only one parent in common.
-However, even this method does not resolve the whole problem.
-Even half-siblings share, in addition to the genes directly affecting the weight of the individual, also an above-average percentage of genes that indirectly affect the weight of an individual on the basis of his four grandparents or even on the basis of his eight great-grandparents, the precision of our results would certainly be much lower than for the calculation based only on his two parents.
+Here the difficulty lies in the fact that progeny do not share with their parents only genes that affect the weight of the individual directly, but also genes that affect the weight indirectly through affecting the influence of other genes.
+The genetic background, on which the individual genes act in related individuals is similar, and thus the measured heritability values must be overestimated.
+Geneticists are aware of this inconsistency, and try to resolve the entire problem by not comparing traits between parents and their children, but instead between half-siblings - in individuals that have only one parent in common.
+However, even this method does not resolve the entire issue.
+Even half-siblings share, in addition to the genes directly affecting the weight of the individual, an above-average percentage of genes that indirectly affect weight, in that they form the genetic background for the other genes.
+In short, if we were to estimate the weight of an individual on the basis of his four grandparents or even on the basis of his eight great-grandparents, the precision of our results would certainly be much lower than for the calculation based only on his two parents.
 Four grandparents and two parents have the same number of common alleles as the studied individual; however, together, the four grandparents have far more alleles that the studied individual does not have - the genetic background of common alleles (and thus also their manifestations) must necessarily be different in the grandparents.
-Nevertheless, in determining heritability, geneticists act as if they believe that the same results would be obtained in all three cases (great-grandparents, grandparents and parents) although I would not want to suggest that they really believe this.
+Nevertheless, in determining heritability, geneticists act as if they believe that the same results would be obtained in all three cases (great-grandparents, grandparents and parents), although I would not want to suggest that they really believe this.2